weirdpattern/weirdpattern.com/content/posts/2018/October/8/get-user-locked-items-in-sitecore.md

 ---
-title: "Retrieve a list of all locked items for a specific user in Sitecore."
+title: "Get the list of all locked items for a specific user in Sitecore."
 style: "snippet"
 image: "../../../images/sitecore.jpg"
-abstract: "Learn how to retrieve a list of all locked items for a specific user in Sitecore using a fast query."
+abstract: "Learn how to get the list of all locked items for a specific user in Sitecore using a fast query."
 date: "2018-10-08"
 author: "ptrevino"
 category: "sitecore"